tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ### V-A. Hints
 - your JSON response handlers should have a new parameter for `acceptedTypes`:
   - ex. - `const getRandomJokeResponse = (request, response, params, acceptedTypes)`
-- call it like this over in `onRequest:
+- call it like this over in `onRequest`:
   - ex. - `urlStruct[pathname](request, response, params, acceptedTypes);`

 <a id="phase4" />